The Challenge

 The Solution

 Multiple micronutrient supplementation (MMS) offers a better, simpler option: 15 essential vitamins and minerals in a single daily tablet.
-Research shows MMS reduces low birth weight and other adverse outcomes more effectively than iron and folic acid alone.
+Research shows MMS reduces low birth weight and other adverse outcomes more effectively than iron and folic acid supplementation alone.

 At just over two dollars per woman for a full pregnancy course, MMS is highly cost-effective.
 The challenge lies not in the product itself, but in ensuring that women receive it consistently and that health systems are equipped to deliver it well.